 Flexibility and Personalization of headless commerce

-A headless commerce platform will take a customers' order and put it through the appropriate API (like Shopify) to debit their credit card, send that customer an email confirmation with tracking numbers, all without ever having any of your data in house.
+A headless commerce platform will take a customer's order and put it through the appropriate API (like Shopify) to debit their credit card and send that customer an email confirmation with tracking numbers, all without ever having any of your data in-house.

 The benefit of this is the flexibility for you as a business owner so you can keep up with market trends or offer new products without needing to overhaul your system.

 This also means a more seamless experience for the customer.
-Instead of having to go back and forth between your site and another, they can simply enter their purchase information on one website.
-There are many ways to impress your customers during their visit on your website and going headless is one of them.
+Instead of going back and forth between your site and another, they can enter their purchase information on one website.
+There are many ways to impress your customers during their visit to your website, and going headless is one of them.

-In addition, headless commerce is much more flexible if you need to change something in how it functions - traditional commerce often has specific requirements that must be met.
+In addition, headless commerce is much more flexible if you need to change how it functions - traditional commerce often has specific requirements that must be met.

-This allows developers to create something custom for your business without having to worry about future expenses or additional integration work.
+This allows developers to create something custom for your business without worrying about future expenses or additional integration work.

 Benefits of Headless Commerce Over Traditional Commerce